utdemir/qualified-imports-plugin/README.md

              , qualified-imports-plugin
 ```

-It comes with (I think) sane defaults, but these can be extended, eg:
+It comes with (hopefully) sane defaults, but these can be extended, eg:
 `-fplugin-opt=QualifiedImportsPlugin:Data.Graph:Graph`.
 The defaults can
 also be ommitted via `-fplugin-opt=QualifiedImportsPlugin:no-defaults`.